 - 1. Section 47-6-22 of the act governing the operation of the System provides that as an aid to the Board in adopting service and mortality tables, the actuary will prepare an experience investigation at least once in each five-year period.
-The last experience investigation was prepared for the five-year period ending June 30, 2014, and based on the results of the investigation, various assumptions and methods were revised and adopted by the Board on December 17, 2015.
-The next experience investigation will be prepared for the period July 1, 2014 through June 30, 2019. - The following table shows the estimated gain or loss from various factors that resulted in a decrease of \$473,347 in the unfunded actuarial accrued liability (UAAL) from (\$7,965,806) to (\$8,439,153) during the fiscal year ending June 30, 2019. - 3.
-The most significant item contributing to the \$473.3 thousand decrease in the UAAL was a gain of \$457.4 thousand due to the assumed COLAs not being granted on July 1, 2019 or January 1, 2020.
-There was also a \$180.7 thousand gain due to the difference between actual and expected turnover and retirements.
-Offsetting these gains was the effect of the two one-time 3% payments for certain retirees and beneficiaries effective July 2019 and January 2020, which resulted in an increase in the UAAL of approximately \$101.9 thousand.
-In addition, the return on the actuarial value of assets was lower than the assumed rate of 7.30%, resulting in a loss of \$245.1 thousand due to valuation asset growth.
+Since the last valuation, an experience investigation was prepared for the five-year period ending June 30, 2019 and based on the results of the investigation, various new actuarial assumptions and methods were adopted by the Board on December 17, 2020.
+The next experience investigation will be prepared for the period July 1, 2019 through June 30, 2024. - The following table shows the estimated gain or loss from various factors that resulted in a decrease of \$679,260 in the unfunded actuarial accrued liability (UAAL) from (\$8,439,153) to (\$9,118,413) during the fiscal year ending June 30, 2020. - 3.
+The breakdown of the major reasons for the \$679.3 thousand decrease in the UAAL are as follows: - There was a gain of \$444.3 thousand due to the assumed COLAs not being granted on July 1, 2020 or January 1, 2021. - There was also a gain of \$119.1 thousand due to the difference between the actual and expected experience on turnover and retirements. - Offsetting these gains was the effect of the assumption changes, which resulted in an increase in the UAAL of approximately \$60.4 thousand. - In addition, the return on the actuarial value of assets was lower than the assumed rate of 7.30%, resulting in a loss of \$123.6 thousand due to valuation asset growth.